parkerjbeard/elijah-bringup/README.md

 Comprehensive CLI tool for automated provisioning, configuration, and validation of Elijah drone systems including air units, ground stations, and companion computers.

-For detailed setup procedures, refer to the [Production Setup Guide](setup.md).

 ## Core Capabilities